Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial9.md

 The purpose of this section is to obtain **extra practice** to help with **quizzes**, your **midterm**, and your **final exam**.

-### REVIEW QUESTIONS: SIMPLE & COMPLEX REGULAR EXPRESSIONS
+### Review Questions: Simple & Complex Regular Expressions

 Here is a link to the MS Word Document of ALL of the questions displayed below but with extra room to answer on the document to simulate a quiz: [Week 9 - Command Practice 9a](/files/uli101_command_practice_9a.docx)